 Next door, you will find many long-term couples and families who are well established, many of whom have lived in Toorak for generations.
 Many young professionals are buying or renting in Toorak, as it provides prime access to both the CBD and South Yarra,

-The abundance of up-maket speciality food, fashion, homeware stores and boutiques is prevalent in Toorak Village; a strip of shops and cafes located in the centre of Toorak.
+The abundance of up-market speciality food, fashion, homeware stores and boutiques is prevalent in Toorak Village; a strip of shops and cafes located in the centre of Toorak.

-Toorak village, an old and quant shopping area, is all about style and luxury, with high end boutiques and spending options in high end designer clothing stores, deli’s and stunning cafes.
-Chapel Street, a Melbourne icon, is only a short tram-ride away, home to cinemas, bars, cafes, restaurants and of course shopping!
+Toorak village, an old and quaint shopping area, is all about style and luxury, with boutiques and high-end designer clothing stores, delis and stunning cafes.
+Chapel Street, a Melbourne icon, is only a short tram ride away, home to cinemas, bars, cafes, restaurants and of course shopping!